-This course is designed as an introductory survey of global history and will provide a foundation for advanced study in history and related fields.
-It covers the major political, cultural, intellectual and economic developments of the world from the 15th century through the 18th century.
+This course is designed as an introductory survey of global history and will provide a foundation for advanced study of history and related fields.
+The course covers the major political, cultural, intellectual and economic developments of the world since the beginning of the 19th century to the present.